AgentScarletFox/My-Journey/README.md

         └── IELTS/
 ```

-Each major exam follows the same simple structure:
+Each exam uses the same preparation structure:

 ```text
 EXAM/